jaleezyy/covid-19-signal/README.md

   all                   Run SIGNAL with all associated assembly rules.
 Does not include postprocessing '--configfile' or '--directory' required.
 The latter will automatically generate a
                         configuration file and sample table.
-If both provided, then '--configfile' will take priority postprocess           Run SIGNAL postprocessing on completed SIGNAL run. '--configfile' is required but will be generated if '--directory' is provided ncov_tools            Generate configuration file and filesystem setup required for ncov-tools quality control assessment. '--configfile' is required but will be generated if '--directory' is provided
+If both provided, then '--configfile' will take priority postprocess           Run SIGNAL postprocessing on completed SIGNAL run. '--configfile' is required but will be generated if '--directory' is provided ncov_tools            Generate configuration file and filesystem setup required and then execute ncov-tools quality control assessment. '--configfile' is required but will be generated if '-- directory' is provided

 optional arguments:
   -h, --help            show this help message and exit